umbraco/UmbracoDocs/marketplace-and-integrations/integrations/aprimo.md

 - Aprimo Content Selector - rich UI tool hosted on Aprimo Cloud where you can pick items using a familiar Aprimo interface.

 #### Browser information
-Before using the integration with Aprimo, please make sure to use a browser that is supported by Aprimo Cloud, in contrary you will not be able to authenticate, nor use the Content Selector.
+Before using the integration with Aprimo, please make sure to use a browser that is supported by Aprimo Cloud.
+Without one you will not be able to authenticate, nor use the Content Selector.

 Aprimo currently supports these browsers, but make sure to check [this](https://help.aprimo.com/Content/Marketing_Operations_Help/aprimo_basics/browsers_configuring_concept.html) topic for an updated list:
 - Chrome for Windows and Macintosh